Woman smiling sitting at breakfast bar with laptop

-Whether your fixed term period is coming to an end or you simply want a better deal, Specialist Mortgage Advisers from Wesleyan Financial Services are here to help you every step of the way.
+Whether your fixed term period is coming to an end or you simply want a better mortgage deal, Specialist Mortgage Advisers from Wesleyan Financial Services can help.

-• Access exclusive deals and rates from a panel of specialist lenders
+• Access exclusive deals from a panel of specialist lenders

-• Receive fee-free* advice on your remortgaging options
+• Receive expert advice on your remortgaging options

 Always remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.